 Stage V: Telophase

-- During telophase the nonkinetochore microtubules further elongate the cell.
+- During telophase, the nonkinetochore microtubules further elongate the cell.

-- Two daughter nuclei begin to form at the two poles.
+- Two daughter nuclei begin to format the two poles.

 - New nuclear membrane form around the chromosomes from pieces of the parent cell’s nuclear envelope and portions of the endomembrane system.

-- New nucleoli begins to reappear.
+- New nucleoli begin to reappear.

 - Chromatin fiber uncoils and the chromosomes become less distinct.

-- By the end of telophase the equal division of one nucleus into two genetically identical nuclei, is complete.
+- By the end of telophase, the equal division of one nucleus into two genetically identical nuclei is complete.